-2 See the General Plan for a complete set of policies and actions.
+2 See the Draft General Plan for current wording and a complete set of policies and actions.

-Goal ED-4 Expansion of Tourism.
-Provide a variety of tourism and recreational opportunities to expand the local economy in a manner consistent with Yolo County's agricultural and open space emphasis.

-Goal ED-5 Economic Sustainability.
+- Goal ED-3 Community Revitalization.
+Revitalize communities, especially downtown areas, to serve the economic and social needs of residents, as well as to support regional visitor needs. - Goal ED-4 Expansion of Tourism.
+Provide a variety of tourism and recreational opportunities to expand the local economy in a manner consistent with Yolo County's agricultural and open space emphasis. - Goal ED-5 Economic Sustainability.
 Support sustainable economic development.
 Encourage local industry to adapt to the expected effects of climate change and minimize greenhouse gases and other emissions.